core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The Base URI against which they are resolved is the context of the registration, which is provided either explicitly in the `con` parameter or constructed implicitly from the requester's network address.

-Documents in {{RFC6690}} Link Format SHOULD NOT contain links in which resolving the target literal against the base URI gives a different result than resolving it against the resolved anchor;
+Link format documents submitted to the resource directory are interpreted as Modernized Link Format (see {{modern6690}}) by the RD.
+A registree-ep SHOULD NOT submit documents those interpretation according to
+{{RFC6690}} and {{modern6690}} differs and RFC6690 interpretation is intended
-this is to avoid the ambiguities described in {{resolution-rules}}.
+to avoid the ambiguities described in {{resolution-rules}}.

-* Entries in which there is no anchor attribute,
-* entries in which the target is an absolute reference and
-* entries in which both the target and the anchor start with a slash ("/")

-never cause that kind of ambiguity.
+In practice, most links (precisely listed in {{modern-safe}}) can be submitted without consideration for those details.

 The registration request interface is specified as follows: